conbojs/conbo-changehistory/README.md

 ## API

-The `ChangeHistory` object is modelled on the built-in browser `History` class, offering the following properties and methods:
+The `ChangeHistory` class is modelled on the built-in browser `History` class, offering the following properties and methods:

 * `back()` moves back 1 step into history
 * `forward()` moved forward 1 step in hisyory